vgroves19/khan-academy-sql/README.md

 # Intro to SQL: Querying and Managing Data

-This GitHub repository contains the project questions and my solutions to [Intro To SQL: Querying and managing data](https://www.khanacademy.org/computing/computer-programming/sql).
+This GitHub repository contains challenges and project questions and my solutions to [Intro To SQL: Querying and managing data](https://www.khanacademy.org/computing/computer-programming/sql).
 The coursework included:

 - SQL Basics
 - More Advanced SQL Queries